TheMisinformationGame/MisinformationGame/docs/articles/building/index.md

 However, regrettably, our BS detectors often have bugs, and I know personally I still have to catch myself every now and then.

-* Did I fall for the urban legend of spiders climbing into people's mouthes while they sleep?
+* Did I fall for the urban legend of spiders climbing into people's mouths while they sleep?
 Yes.
 * Did I think American Vandal was real?
 This one was so obvious, and yet, also _yes_...
 (Only for a brief time, I swear.)
 * <span>
     <span class="striked">Did I believe AI would subjugate humanity?
 Thankfully, I didn't fall for that one.</span>